-The medieval fortress on the hill is the landmark of Salzburg, with over 1 million visitors a year.
-If you want to save the arduous climb to the top of the fortress mountain, you can take the funicular to the castle grounds.
-Operation times vary depending on the seasons.
-The Fortress Card includes the ascent and descent as well as the entrance fee of the castle grounds.
+The medieval fortress is the landmark of Salzburg with over 1 million visitors a year.
+If you want to save yourself the arduous ascent to the fortress mountain, you can take the "Festungsbahn" fortress cable car to the castle area.
+The hours of operation vary according to the seasons.
+The regular ticket includes the ascent and descent as well as entry to the castle area.
+For more information see link below.

 The "Old Market" is not the oldest market place in the city, it was built in the middle of the 13th century.
 Nevertheless, the Old Market is the center of Salzburg.
 On the square stands the fountain "Florianbrunnen" built in 1687.
 The coffee house Tomaselli, is famous as the oldest of it's kind in Austria.